boldandbrad/docs/docs/languages/rust/_home.md

 * Use `::` to call an associated function to a type: `...
 String::new();`
 * Use `&` to pass by reference: `&var`.
 References are also immutable by default.
 Make them mutable: `&mut var`
+* Statically typed
+  * Scalar Types - Data types that represent singular values (integers, floating-points, booleans, characters)
+  * Compound Types - Data types that represent value groups of multiple types (tuples, arrays)
+* `snake_case` function and variable names
+* Expressions are valid rust lines alone that do not end with semicolons
+* Functions implicitly return the value of the last expression in the function

+### Ownership

+> Add detail here on ownership and references

 ## Resources